dpaniukov/dpaniukov.github.io/_posts/2016-07-14-three-level-analysis-with-fsl-and-ants-2.md

 Today we will be setting up levels 1 and 2 in a 3-level model with FSL and Nipype, applying transformation matrices from ANTs that we created in [Part 1](https://dpaniukov.github.io/2016/07/03/three-level-analysis-with-fsl-and-ants-1.html).

 ## Onset and contrast files
 Before we start running anything, we have to put some files in places.
 First, all level 1 onset files should be in `<project directory>/<subject directory>/<model>/<model specific folder>/onsets/<task#_run#>`.
 Next, we have to have a folder inside your main project directory called `models`.
-Under this folder we will create a model specific folder with description of EVs and contrasts.
+Under this folder, we will create a model specific folder with a description of EVs and contrasts.
 Thus, let's create a folder `<project directory>/models/model_1`.
 Now let's create the following files in there.
 For level 1 we should have a file called `condition_key.txt` with the following content:
 {% highlight text %}
 task001 ev001 Stimuli_correct